-Soldier’s identity revealed in most unusual way
+Civil War Soldier’s identity revealed in most unusual way

 It would have been easy to consider the anomalous mounted sword belt and revolvers as “studio props” (an explanation used far too frequently among collectors and dealers of military photographs).
 Regardless of the incongruous uniform, weapons and accouterment, something about this portrait had an air of legitimacy.
-The question was, could the details reveal what it was?

-USING THE COMPUTER FOR VIEWING
+USING THE COMPUTER FOR CLOSE VIEWING

-When details of a photograph are just too hard to decipher with an open eye or under hand-held magnification, a trick is to carefully copy the image with a high-resolution digital camera and view the image on a large screen.
+When details of a photograph are just too hard to decipher with an open eye or under hand-held magnification, a trick is to carefully copy the image with a high-resolution digital camera or scanner and view the image on a large screen.
 It was obvious the image had been laterally reversed when first made.

 My first thought was that someone had scratched something into the image’s emulsion.
-A couple of more mouse clicks and the greatly to enlarge the image to about actual life size, and it became obvious the writing was actually on the cap’s visor and not on the photograph’s surface.
+A couple of more mouse clicks greatly enlarged the image to about actual life size.
+That's when it became obvious the writing was actually on the cap’s visor and not on the photograph’s surface.
 But what was this hidden message?

 Because the image had already been laterally corrected, “mirroring” wasn’t the problem.
 A few more clicks of the computer’s software rotated the image 180 degrees.
 Upside down and laterally reversed, the message revealed itself: “W.A.
 Perisho.”

-WHO WAS ‘W.A.
-PERISHO?’
+WHO WAS "W.A.
+PERISHO?"

-The name was unusual, so the chances of identifying this soldier were good.
-A quick visit to the National Parks Service’s “Civil War Soldiers and Sailors” database (www.itd.nps.gov/cwss) turned up four Perishos who served in the Union Army.
+The name was unusual.
+Therefore, the chances of identifying this soldier were good.
+A quick visit to the National Parks Service’s Civil War Soldiers and Sailors” database turned up four Perishos who served in the Union Army.
 Only one had a name that matched the photo subject’s “W.A.” initials: Private William A. Persisho, of Company G, 123rd Illinois Volunteer Infantry.

-Following the clash at Perryville where the regiment lost 36 men who were killed and another 180 wounded, the 123rd was assigned to protect the railroad bridge across the Green River at Munfordville, Ky., during November and December 1862.
+Following the clash where the regiment lost 36 men who were killed and another 180 wounded, the 123rd was assigned to protect the railroad bridge across the Green River at Munfordville, Kentucky, during November and December 1862.
 It was while on this duty, the 123rd was assigned to the 1st Brigade, Fifth Division, Army of the Cumberland.
 In May, however, at the request of Colonel John T. Wilder, the regiment transferred into his 1st Brigade, 4th Division, 14th Army Corps.

-Early that year, Wilder’s brigade that included the 17th, 72nd and 75th Indiana, the 92nd and 98th Illinois and the 18th Indiana Battery was tasked stopping Southern cavalry from raiding the Army of the Cumberland’s main supply route, the Louisville & Nashville Railroad.
+Early that year, Wilder’s brigade that included the 17th, 72nd and 75th Indiana, the 92nd and 98th Illinois, and the 18th Indiana Battery was tasked stopping Southern cavalry from raiding the Army of the Cumberland’s main supply route, the Louisville & Nashville Railroad.
 Frustrated by trying to get foot soldiers to chase down the mounted Confederates, Wilder mounted some of his men on mules from his supply wagons.
 Though the experiment failed, Wilder recognized the potential of a mounted infantry force.